TTLabs/EvaporateJS/README.md

 The `.add()` method returns the internal EvaporateJS id of the upload to process.
 Use this id to abort or cancel an upload.

-`config` has 8 optional parameter:
+`config` has a number of optional parameters:

 * **xAmzHeadersAtInitiate**, **xAmzHeadersAtUpload**, **xAmzHeadersAtComplete**: _Object_. an object of key/value pairs that represents the x-amz-... headers that should be added to the initiate POST, the upload PUTS, or the complete POST to S3 (respectively) and should be signed by the aws secret key.
 An example for initiate would be `{'x-amz-acl':'public-read'}` and for all three would be `{'x-amz-security-token':'the-long-session-token'}` which is needed when using temporary security credentials (IAM roles).